-The Company has considered valuation principles outlined by the BMA's "Guidance Note for Statutory Reporting Regime" when determining insurance technical provisions.
-The Company believes that the techniques it uses in developing the insurance technical provisions are consistent with BMA guidance.
+The Company has considered valuation principles outlined by the BMA's "Guidance Note for Commercial Insurers and Insurance Groups Statutory Reporting Regime" when determining insurance technical provisions.
+The techniques used in developing the insurance technical provisions are consistent with BMA guidance.

-The primary valuation method that was used to determine the best estimate technical provisions was the BMA's Standard Approach.
-The best estimate cash flows have been discounted reflecting the standard scenario supplied by the BMA.
+The primary valuation method used to determine the best estimate technical provisions was the Scenario Approach.
+The scenario producing the highest reserve in aggregate is selected.

 In addition, the Company also holds a risk margin to reflect the uncertainty inherent in the underlying cash flows which is calculated using the cost of capital approach and a risk-free discount rate term structure.
-The discount rate term structures are prescribed by the BMA for each reporting period.
+The discount rate term structures are prescribed by the BMA for each quarter.

 c.
-Description of Recoverable from Reinsurance Contracts Not applicable.
+Description of Recoverable from Reinsurance Contracts